 According to Alessandra Wood, the VP of style at online interior-design service Modsy, cotton percale sheets are great if you run hot when you sleep.
 She says that “while the thread count is lower” in these sheets, they are still “crisp, cool, and breathable.”
 Wood prefers patterned sheets to solids, which is another reason she pointed us to this striped set from Finnish design house Marimekko (which, as we’ve written before, is beloved for its eye-catching prints).

-“I really liked Snowe’s dinnerware, so I started using their sheets, too, and I’ve found that they’re really good quality and decently priced.
-As I got older I realized the importance of having quality sheets, and with these I finally feel like an adult.
-They’re cotton, which is the only material I buy now, and they’re really soft, kind of plush.
+Like the Matouk sheets above, Snowe’s percale sheets are also made of long-staple cotton, and have a slightly higher thread count of 500, making this set particularly well-priced when you consider that Matouk’s sheets are sold separately.
+They’re recommended by Kai Avent-deLeon, the owner of Sincerely, Tommy.
+“I really liked Snowe’s dinnerware, so I started using their sheets, too, and I’ve found that they’re really good-quality and decently priced,” she says.
+“They’re cotton, which is the only material I buy now, and they’re really soft, kind of plush.
 They’re breathable and low-maintenance, so I don’t have to constantly clean them even though I buy an off-white color.”

 Parachute’s percale sheets are similarly made from long-staple Egyptian cotton (and are crafted in Portugal).
 They’re interior designer Kate Lester’s favorite sheets because they’re both “lightweight and durable,” and actually get softer and softer the more she washes them.
 While she says she’s a “stickler for a crisp and classic high-quality white cotton sheet,” she loves the brand’s “really chic range of other hues,” including this on-trend clay color.